eefuwape/domBasedGame/readme.md

 become a Millionaire and retire in luxury, or wind up broke at the Poor Farm.

 TO START
-The Game AI is the Banker and will Banker separate Money, Insurance Policies and Stock Certificates.
+The Game "AI" is the Banker and will separate Money, Insurance Policies and Stock Certificates.
 Unless stated otherwise, all money is COLLECTED and PAID to the Banker.
 The SHARE THE WEALTH cards are shuffled, one is dealt to each player, and the rest is placed face down in a pile.